 We have a decent income but camp feels a bit out-of-reach.
 How can we get information on assistance?

 We recognize that the expense of summer camp may feel out of reach even for families with an otherwise comfortable income.
 Assistance is provided confidentially, in a way that reflects not just your income but also special circumstances.
-To receive more information, please call us at 412-697-3525 and ask for Jane Stokar.
+To receive more information, please call our scholarship department at 412-697-3525.

 My child has never been to camp and doesn’t know anyone.
 Do your counselors know what to do?